gschaumb/team03-capstone/docs/index.md

 ## Conclusion {#conclusion}

-Using the Enron corpus as a proxy knowledge base posed unique challenges since modern LLMs are already trained on it, but it also reinforced the promise of this approach for real-world applications involving private, unseen data sources.
+Using the Enron corpus as a proxy knowledgebase posed unique challenges since modern LLMs are already trained on it, but it also reinforced the promise of this approach for real-world applications involving private, unseen data sources.
 This project leaves us optimistic about the future of Agentic RAG systems.
 With further design variations, prompt engineering, external tool access, and adaptation to proprietary datasets, systems similar to our Capstone have the potential to improve responses by AI Agents, and subsequently decision making.

 <br><br><br>